josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 </CalloutPlusQuote>

 There was no big thing that grabbed me; no revelation in productivity or ease of use.
 Raycast was mostly just an Alfred stand-in.
-It was better in places and worse in others, but usually ont dramatically so in either direction, so its pros and cons tended to balance each other out.
+It was better in places and worse in others, but usually not dramatically so in either direction, so its pros and cons tended to balance each other out.
 I wondered if I was actually gaining anything.

 Truthfully, if I'd never used Alfred before, I probably would've been 100% happy with Raycast, and would be writing this post singing its praises, instead of comparing the two and not really being certain which one I want to stick with.
 A lot of the things that bugged me about Raycast, I have to admit, are comparison issues; things that work just fine in Raycast but _slightly better_ in Alfred (in my opinion, at least).